active-interest/seo-ultimate/readme.txt

 6. The File Editor module

 == Changelog ==

+= Version 1.0 =
+* Feature: Canonicalizer can now redirect requests for nonexistent pagination
+* Feature: Visitor logging can now be disabled completely from the Plugin Settings page
+* Feature: Logged visitor information can now be automatically deleted after a certain number of days
+* Feature: Added icon support for the Ozh Admin Drop Down Menu plugin
+* Bugfix: 404 Monitor notification count now consistent with new errors shown
+* Improvement: Canonicalizer now removes the duplicate canonical tags produced by the WordPress 2.9 Trunk
+* Improvement: Inline changelogs now won't display if the Changelogger plugin is activated
+* Improvement: SEO Ultimate now selectively logs visitors based on which modules are enabled

 = Version 0.9.3 (August 1, 2009) =
 * Bugfix: Optimized slugs save with post